-- Compact habit and narrow flowering window
+- Novelty colors with narrow flowering window

 - Bred for extreme weather conditions